Schwerbelastungskörper: Albert Speer

-After World War II, Speer was convicted at the Nuremberg Trials, indicted on four counts, and served 20 years in prison.
+The Schwerbelastungskörper is one of the few structures that still stand today by Hitler's chief architect, Albert Speer.
+After he presented plans of the Triumphal Arch to Hitler, Speer quickly commissioned the construction of the Schwerbelastungskörper.

 Heavy load-exerting body

 In 1941, construction for the Schwerbelastungskörper began for the purpose of testing the load-bearing capacity of the ground on the planned site of Hitler's Triumphal Arch.
 The Triumphal Arch was to be Hitler's focal point of Germania, therefore the Schwerbelastungskörper was a vital and necessary piece of construction.
 The Schwerbelastungskörper was constructed by the French prisoners of war in forced labor camps.
 If it were to sink less than 6 cm, the soil would be deemed sound enough for further construction without additional stabilization.
 An analysis of the meticulous measurements only took place in 1948, revealing that the cylinder had sunk some 19 cm after two and a half years.
 The arch as conceived by Speer could only have been built after considerable prior stabilization of the ground.

 The cylinder itself was never initially intended by Hitler or Speer to be destroyed, but to be subsequently buried under a new road.
 Interrupted by the war, these plans never came to fruition.

 After the end of World War II, the Schwerbelastungskörper no longer served a practical purpose.
 Without any more plans for the Triumphal Arch, the Schwerbelastungskörper remained an immovable 12,650 tonne cylinder.
-The Schwerbelastungskörper was used under the auspices of the Technical University of Berlin as part of a project to compile data about the city's geologic foundation up until 1977.
+The Schwerbelastungskörper was used under the auspices of Technische Universität Berlin as part of a project to compile data about the city's geologic foundation up until 1977.